 Using percussion massagers as recovery tools is very common.
 That’s because percussive therapy is quite simple to administer and only takes minutes to complete.
 There are a few steps that you need to follow to remove muscle knots with a massage gun.

 Warm up before using your massage guns

-If you use your massage gun on cold muscles, they are more likely to be sore afterwards.
+If you use your massage gun on cold muscles, they are more likely to be sore afterward.
 So make sure you warm up with some basic stretches or a few minutes of walking beforehand.

 Start with a small amount of pressure

 Even if you are using a massage gun, you don’t want to immediately go for deep tissue or “hurts so good” pain.
 Locate the trigger point and then start using your massager on low power on the area.
-You will begin to gradually increase how hard you massage depending how much pressure your muscles can take.
+You will begin to gradually increase how hard you massage depending on how much pressure your muscles can take.

 The “sweet spot”